ICAA Conference and Trade Show

 3:45 p.m. - 4:45 p.m.

-Presenter: Dr. Richard Carmona, Vice Chairman, Canyon Ranch, President, Canyon Ranch Institute, Distinguished Professor, Zuckerman College of Public Health, University of Arizona, and the 17th Surgeon General of the United States
+Presenter: Dr. Richard Carmona, Chief of Health Innovations, Canyon Ranch, President, Canyon Ranch Institute, Distinguished Professor, Zuckerman College of Public Health, University of Arizona, and the 17th Surgeon General of the United States

 Session: How will "ignited" older adults influence expectations of aging over the coming decades as they embrace their potential?
 And, how will society address these forces of nature?
 Seismic change is in the works.
 Hear how technology, science and knowledge will play a role in what people do to live well.